opentok/broadcast-sample-app/README.md

 ### Viewer

 The functions in [viewer.js](./public/js/viewer.js) retrieve the credentials from the HTML, connect to the session and subscribe after receiving a signal from the host indicating the broadcast has started, and monitor broadcast status.
 Once the broadcast begins, the viewer can see the host and guests.
-Each viewer uses the OpenTok [Signaling API](https://www.tokbox.com/developer/guides/signaling/js/) to receive the signals sent in the broadcast.
+Each viewer uses the Video API [Signaling API](https://www.tokbox.com/developer/guides/signaling/js/) to receive the signals sent in the broadcast.

 ### Host